foreza/mutt-fetch-bone/README.md

 ### Step 2:

-Run `npm i` to install all dependencies.
+Run `npm i` to install all dependencies (locally).

-You're all set.
+Azure will install these dependencies.

+### Step 3:

+Do your thing and test locally.
+The project is set up already with the folder hiearchy expected by AZ Functions.
+Follow their guide to sign in to Azure if you haven't already.

+### Step 4:

+Once your function is uploaded, go wild.

 ## Usage